technofocus-pte/csppwrplattechdepth/Labguide/UseCase-3/UseCase 3 - Custom Copilot for Enhanced Customer Experience.md

 3. Set up "Contoso Live Agent" with specific features and obtained the widget code for integration.

-This setup prepares Dynamics 365 for effective customer interaction management.
+This setup prepares Dynamics 365 Customer Service for effective customer interaction management.

 ## Exercise 2: Escalate Copilot and connect Omnichannel